th2-net/th2-common-j/README.md

 The `CommonFactory` reads a RabbitMQ configuration from the rabbitMQ.json file.
 * host - the required setting defines the RabbitMQ host.
-* vHost - the required setting defines the virtual host that will be used for the connection to RabbitMQ.
-Please see more detail about the virtual host in RabbitMQ via [link](https://www.rabbitmq.com/vhosts.html)
+* vHost - the required setting defines the virtual host that will be used for the connecting to RabbitMQ.
+  Please see more details about the virtual host in RabbitMQ via [link](https://www.rabbitmq.com/vhosts.html)
 * port - the required setting defines the RabbitMQ port.
 * username - the required setting defines the RabbitMQ username.
   The user must have permission to publish messages via routing keys and subscribe to message queues.
-* password - the required setting defines the password that will be used for the connection to RabbitMQ.
+* password - the required setting defines the password that will be used for the connecting to RabbitMQ.
 * exchangeName - the required setting defines the exchange that will be used for sending/subscribing operation in MQ routers.
-Please see more detail about the exchange in RabbitMQ via [link](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges)
+  Please see more details about the exchanges in RabbitMQ via [link](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges)
-* connectionTimeout - the connection TCP establishment timeout in milliseconds, zero for infinite, default value is 60000.
+* connectionTimeout - the connection TCP establishment timeout in milliseconds with its default value set to 60000.
+Use zero for infinite waiting.
-* connectionCloseTimeout - the timeout in milliseconds for completing all the close-related operations, use -1 for infinity, default value is 10000.
+* connectionCloseTimeout - the timeout in milliseconds for completing all the close-related operations, use -1 for infinity, default value is set to 10000.
 * maxRecoveryAttempts - the option defines the number of reconnection attempts to RabbitMQ with 5 as the default value.
   The `th2_readiness` probe is set to false and publishers blocked after a lost connection to RabbitMQ.
 The `th2_readiness` probe is reverted to true if the connection will be recovered during specified attempts otherwise the `th2_liveness` probe will be set false.
 * minConnectionRecoveryTimeout - the option defines a minimal interval in milliseconds between reconnect attempts, the default value is 10000.
 Common factory increases reconnect interval from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout values.